- Getting Started

 Block DB is in charge of storing all the original irreversible blocks of the chain.
 Each Block stores all the detail information including the name and parameters of actions executed, the signatures that is on the block and some extra information.

 The following graph shows how do two kinds of databases work together for NFT tokens:

 Comparing to other transaction models

 As you can see, UTX is great for avoiding double-spending as it is obvious that any input could only be used once.
 But it also has some disadvantages:

 - BTC is not a kind of NTF, it is a FT.
 It is useless to keep a unique id for every UTXO. (everiToken moves it to NFT use.)

 - UTXOs are one-off.
 It's a waste of computing resources and disk volume to store that huge amount of UTXOs.

 Balance-based transaction model is just like what does a bank do.
-You create a account in a bank and then save money into the account.
-The bank changes the balance of your account.
-There is no something like UTXO.
+You create a account in a bank and then save money into the account, then the bank changes the balance of your account.
 It's more efficient than UTXO because it only changes a number in the database, not create new UTXOs.
 As a result, the UTXO model is not suitable for NFTs.